ltcmweb/mwebd/README.md

 FFI bindings.
 In the former case the port to communicate on should be specified as an argument to the program.
 In the latter the port should be set to zero when calling the `Start` method on the server, and the actual port will be returned as a result.

+The first mode can be built and installed globally with:

+    go install github.com/ltcmweb/mwebd/cmd/mwebd@latest

 The second mode is built with `gomobile`, e.g.

-    gomobile bind -o mwebd.aar -target=android github.com/ltcmweb/mwebd
+    gomobile bind -target=android github.com/ltcmweb/mwebd

 ### Fee estimation